saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

 $ npm i -D eslint babel-eslint eslint-plugin-react eslint-plugin-react-hooks
 ```

-and Now We need to configure Eslint .
-We need to add a __.eslintrc.js__ file in the root of the project and paste below object in it .
+and Now We need to configure Eslint , add a __.eslintrc.js__ file in the root of the project and paste below object in it .

 __eslintrc.js__
 ```javascript